 Constance Tower was a prison and now a lasting monument for the women who have been confined for ~40 years for professing faith diversion.

 The tower is a museum.
-In the tours inside the museum, there will be audio guides in different languages.
+There will be audio guides in different languages on the tours inside the museum.
 You won’t have to worry if you cannot understand the French language.

 Reason #3: Aigues-Mortes’ Tower in The Marshlands